Wild Yam Benefits, Uses, Supplements, Dosage and Side Effects - Dr. Axe

 Using wild yam therapeutically is not recommended for children.
 There simply isn’t enough data to support its safety.

-As an anti-spasmodic, it can help with coughs, spasms and nausea.
+As an anti-spasmodic, it may help with coughs, spasms and nausea.
 Use the recipe below:

 INGREDIENTS: